www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/software-project-file-system-standards.md

 Contains folders with subproject.
 Prefer to not use recursive projects.
 ## Files at `./src/main/[file-format]/*`
 Contains the source code of the project.

+Documentation is placed here for now, because currently there is no need to make a distinction between files, that are part of the program and files that are part of the documentation.
+The build process creating the documentation determines, which files are used for documentation.

+One reason for this, is the fact, that the documentation might link to source code, if the documentation's target audience are programmers.

+Links in the README are the preferred way to find the documentation's root file.

+Documentation and program source code files about the same topic should have the same project path (`./src/main/[file-format]/[project-path].[file-suffix]`).
+This is especially useful, if the program source cannot be used in order to generate a fitting documentation for the program source's project path.
 ## Files at `./target/*`
 Contain results of the build and test system.
 Also contains the results of executing other project tasks.